itsamira/GDfelids/index.md

 # Map of population genetic and density studies of felids.

-Each symbol color represent a species.
+Each symbol color represents a felid species.
 Click the symbols to identify the publication associated with the georeferenced populations.
 The location of these populations were approximated and coordinates were rounded off at three decimals.
-Please refer to the studies and their authors for further information.
+Please refer to the studies for further information.

 Symbols in the map: